nicdgonzalez/bojano-homes/README.md

   [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-- In order to run the backend server locally, you need to use the Shuttle comamnd-line interface.
+- In order to run the backend server locally, you need to use the Shuttle command-line interface.
 Follow the installation instructions [here](https://docs.shuttle.dev/getting-started/installation).

 - To compile the client-side code, you'll need `npm`.
 Follow the installation